GLOBAL MARKETS-US dollar, debt yields fall on N. Korea missile test report

 “This is the missing piece in the Fed’s puzzle,” he said.
 “The dollar rally is back on track and should continue next week.”

-Benchmark 10-year notes fell 5/32 in price to yield 2.3697 percent, paring gains that earlier had sent yields above 2.4 percent.
+Benchmark 10-year notes fell 5/32 in price to yield 2.3697 percent, paring losses that earlier had sent yields above 2.4 percent.

+The jobs report tempered equity markets that had rallied all week with MSCI’s world stock index and the three major U.S. gauges on Wall Street setting four successive record closing highs.

 However, the report should be taken with a large grain of salt as the jump in wages is likely to show near equal weakness in October, said Russell Price, senior economist at Ameriprise Financial Services Inc in Troy, Michigan.